 Heat of Vaporization Definition

 Also known as enthalpy of vaporization, the heat of vaporization (∆Hvap) is defined by the amount of enthalpy (heat energy) that is required to transform a liquid substance into a gas or vapor.
-It is measured in Joules per mole (J/mol), or sometimes in Calories (C).
-Because enthalpy is always added to a system in order to vaporize a liquid, ∆Hvap always has a positive value.
+It is measured in Joules per mole (J/mol), or sometimes in Calories (C). ∆Hvap always has a positive value because enthalpy is always added to a system in order to vaporize a liquid.

 The required increase in internal energy can be described as the energy needed to break the intermolecular interactions in the liquid.
 The weaker the bond between atoms, the less energy is needed to break those bonds.